 Transporting and storing materials can be much more complicated than simply finding a drum or tote and filling it with your contents.
-The U.S. Department of Transportation (DOT) and the United Nations (UN) have specific guidelines that companies must follow to comply with their regulations.
+The United States Department of Transportation (DOT) and the United Nations (UN) have specific guidelines that companies must follow to comply with their regulations.
 However, it isn’t just red tape — these rules ensure the public, transportation workers and the environment stay safe and remain healthy and productive.

 To make sure you’re ready for your next DOT inspection, we’ve put together some of the more common definitions and rules required so you can be fully prepared to select your shipping or storage containers and ensure they are ready for their next voyage to or from your warehouse.